edstott/ES-synth-starter/doc/LabPart1.md

 	> **Warning**
 	>
-	> Your code will not run if you inlcude `STM32FreeRTOS.h` but you don't start the scheduler.
+	> Your code will not run if you include `STM32FreeRTOS.h` but you don't start the scheduler.
+	> Initialise everything else before starting the scheduler.

 	Now make `scanKeysTask()` an independent thread.
 	Convert it to an infinite loop by wrapping contents of the function in a while loop: